Local moving companies in Lubbock

 Not everything is sunshine and rainbows, these are the things to be aware of when leaving Lubbock for Iowa.

-- State regulator: You can verify a Iowa moving license anytime on the official state regulator’s site.
+- State regulator: You can check the status of a Iowa moving license anytime on the official state regulator’s website.

 - Moving permits: You won’t need a moving permit in Iowa, but it’s a good idea to check the local parking regulations ahead of your move.

-- Moving insurance: Insurance rules aren’t the same everywhere.
-They change depending on the state.
+- Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.

 Things to do in Iowa